“Behold, how good and how pleasant it is for brethren to dwell together in unity!” [podcast]

 “And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation;” Revelation 5:9

 “These are the redeemed!
 From every tribe and nation all seated together in heavenly places in Christ!
-All barriers tore down through redemption!
+All barriers torn down through redemption!
 Believers gathered together in unity to worship God!
 What a chorus of praise that will go right into the Lord’s ears!
 Hallelujah!”
 Karen Cochran

 HOW did Jesus say the world would know Him and His true people?